SMAA Implementation Example with Vireo RHI

 pipelineConfig.colorRenderFormats.push_back(vireo::ImageFormat::R16G16_SFLOAT);

-pipelineConfig.resources = resources; // layout standard (2 bindings)
+pipelineConfig.resources = resources; // standard layout (2 bindings)

 pipelineConfig.fragmentShader = vireo->createShaderModule("shaders/smaa_edge_detect.frag");